ReivenShadowmoon/Reiven_Scripts/README.md

 # Reiven_Scripts
-Scipts tested for use in a JAMF environment, but should work anywhere.
+Scipts tested for use in a JAMF environment, but should work anywhere with a little tweaking.